natfarleydev/prd-markdown/markdown/advanced/advancedCoreClassesDetails.markdown

 do not subjugate, unless as part of a ruse to bring ruin from within.

 As an alternate paladin class, the antipaladin uses [Table:
-Antipaladin](#table-2-13:-antipaladin) to determine its base attack bonus, saving throw bonuses, and spells per day.
+Antipaladin] to determine its base attack bonus, saving throw bonuses, and spells per day.
 These details, along with the class's new special abilities, can be found on Table 2–13.